 It's fitting that Linda Carol Brown and younger sister Terry Lynn had to walk along railroad tracks for their daily journey to school, fitting that so many other children determined to have an education journeyed such long paths to school.
 The route to Brown was similarly long and arduous, court cases linked together, steaming forward to a destination countless miles away.

 The NAACP's Legal Defense Fund pulled the train.
-In mid-20th century America the NAACP was the most powerful civil rights organization, with membership growing tenfold in the 1940s, to nearly half a million.
+In the mid-20th century United States, the NAACP was the most powerful civil rights organization, with membership growing tenfold in the 1940s, to nearly half a million.

 Brown itself was made up of five separate but similar court cases in four states and the District of Columbia, representing tens of families: